Drink & Learn New Orleans Cocktail Tour – Best Way to See NO

 Gear up

-Inside each satchel are 4 color-coded drinks, straws, and water to keep you hydrated.
-The satchels even come complete with ice packs which, although not needed on our cool night,is genius.
-We hadn’t even made it out the door and I had already decided I loved this unique New Orleans cocktail tour.
+Inside each satchel are four color-coded drinks, straws, and water to keep you hydrated.
+The satchels even come complete with ice packs, which, although not needed on our cool night, is genius.
+We hadn’t even made it out the door, and I had already decided I loved this unique New Orleans cocktail tour.

 Each drink was paired with an engaging story on how the cocktail and/or use of ingredients came to be and how they tie in with the history of this great city.
-They included:
+This New Orleans cocktail history tour packs a lot in, literally.
+The kit included:

 Drink & Learn is quite literally the most literal tour I have ever taken.
 You really know what you are in for here.
-What I didn’t expect was how engaged I became with Elizabeth’s story telling.
+I didn’t expect how engaged I became with Elizabeth’s storytelling.
 Erin, who was not feeling the cold December weather, suddenly didn’t care that it was raining and miserable out.
-When we arrived at our first stop we were instructed to start enjoying the first cocktail, St. Charles Hotel punch.
+When we arrived at our first stop, we were instructed to start enjoying the first cocktail, the St. Charles Hotel punch.
 For those of us not paying attention, it was the one with the pink sticker.

 Again, genius.

-While sipping this sweet and boozy mix Elizabeth gave us a detail-filled story on how the cocktail came to be and how the St. Charles Hotel, one of the cities most notable hotels, came to a sad end.
+While sipping this sweet and boozy mix, Elizabeth detailed the cocktail’s origin and the sad fate of the St. Charles Hotel, one of the city’s most notable hotels.

 Oh.